Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

 only unit first derivative.

 This design also allow a very interesting feature which can be explained with the following example.
-Suppose we have a two arguments function `f` and a one argument function `g`.
+Suppose we have a two-argument function `f` and a one-argument function `g`.
 If we compute `g(f(x, y))` with `x` and `y` be two variables, we want to be able to compute the partial derivatives `dg/dx`, `dg/dy`, `d2g/dx2` `d2g/dxdy` `d2g/dy2`.
 This does make sense since we combined